glue-viz/glue/doc/customizing_guide/state_based_qt_viewer.rst

+.. _state-qt-viewer:

 Writing a custom viewer for glue
 ================================

 Motivation
 ----------

-The :func:`~glue.custom_viewer` function and the :class:`~glue.viewers.custom.qt.custom_viewer.CustomViewer` class described in :doc:`custom_viewer` are well-suited to developing new custom viewers that include simple Matplotlib plots.
+The simple way of defining new custom viewers described in :doc:`custom_viewer` are well-suited to developing new custom viewers that include simple Matplotlib plots.
 But in some cases, you may want to write a data viewer with more customized functionality, or that doesn't depend on Matplotlib and may use an existing third-party widget.

 In this tutorial, we will take a look at the pieces needed to build a data viewer.
 Some of the sections here are relevant regardless of whether you are building a data viewer for e.g. Qt or Jupyter, and some of the later sections will show an example of building an actual Qt viewer.

+Note that if you are interested in building a Matplotlib-based viewer, you can make use of the ``glue.viewers.matplotlib`` sub-package to simplify things as described in :ref:`matplotlib-qt-viewer` - but first be sure to read this page as the Matplotlib viewer tutorial will build on this on.

 Terminology
 -----------